Outbound & Lead Gen

 Brevo's email builder has improved significantly in recent versions but still feels less refined than MailerLite's.
 The drag-and-drop blocks work well, the template library is adequate, and the HTML editor is available on paid plans.
 It is functional and gets the job done, but it does not feel as considered as MailerLite's experience.

 Both tools support mobile-responsive templates, conditional content blocks (show different content to different segments), and personalization tokens.
 MailerLite Advanced includes an AI writing assistant for email copy generation.
-Brevo does not currently offer an in-editor AI writing tool.
+Brevo now offers AI-assisted copy features too, but MailerLite's editor still feels more focused if your main job is shipping straightforward newsletter campaigns.

 For landing pages, both tools are comparable.
-MailerLite includes a landing page builder with all paid plans and offers a website builder with up to 10 pages on free plans.
-Brevo includes a landing page builder on Business plans and above.
+MailerLite includes a landing page builder with all plans and offers up to 10 landing pages on the free tier.
+Brevo includes 1 landing page on Standard and expands that on higher plans.
 If landing pages are important to your funnel, MailerLite's included landing page builder is a meaningful advantage over Brevo Starter.

 Automation and workflows